-Any costumer who has won three or more awards; or who wishes to enter this division, provided that they do not belong in a higher division in use in the competition.
+Any competitor who has won three or more awards, or who wishes to enter competition at this level, and provided that they do not belong in a higher division, may compete in this division.

-A contestant who has won more than three times in the Artisan Division, or has won a Master award at a WorldCon, CostumeCon, or a major award at a nationally recognized regional Anime Convention.
-Also, anyone who is a professional in a Costume-related business must compete as a Master.
-For the purpose of this competition, a professional is defined as making 50% or more of their income in the costuming-related business.
-If there are not sufficient Masters competing to fulfill this division, those entries will be judged in the Artisan Division.
+Any competitor who has won more than three times in the Artisan Division, or has won a Master award at WorldCon, CostumeCon, or a major award at a nationally recognized regional Anime Convention.
+Also, anyone who is a professional in a costume-related business must compete as a Master.
+For the purpose of this competition, a professional is defined as one who makes 50% or more of their income in a costume-related business.
+If there are not sufficient Masters competing to fill this division, all entries for this division will be judged in the Artisan Division.

-The Skit Competition is an amateur competition.
-Anyone who wants to show their costume in this Division may do so, but will not be considered for awards.
-Please note, there will be no workmanship judging, so all purchased, commissioned, and rented costumes may be entered in competition and will be eligible for awards.
+The Skit Contest is an amateur competition.
+Because there is no workmanship judging all purchased, commissioned, or rented costumes may be entered in competition and will be eligible for awards.
 If you still wish to enter in Out-Of-Competition you are more than welcome to.

-*Note: A contestant may compete in a Division higher than the one they are eligible to enter.
-Keep in mind that if the contestant wins in this higher Division, they must compete in that Division in future competitions.
+Note: A competitor may compete in a division higher than the one s/he is eligible to enter.
+However, if the competitor receives an award in this higher division, they must compete in that division (or higher) in future competitions.